-Ms. Plante-Northington earned a Bachelor of Arts degree from Louisiana State University in Shreveport and a Doctor of Jurisprudence degree from the University of Arkansas William H. Bowen School of Law.
-She is currently seeking a Master of Divinity in Evangelism, Missions and Islamic Studies from Southwestern Baptist Theological Seminary.
+Ms. Plante earned a Bachelor of Arts degree from Louisiana State University in Shreveport and a Doctor of Jurisprudence degree from the University of Arkansas William H. Bowen School of Law.
+She also holds a Master of Divinity in Missions from Southwestern Baptist Theological Seminary.

-Ms. Plante-Northington is licensed by the State Bar of Texas.
+Ms. Plante is licensed by the State Bar of Texas.
 She is admitted to practice before the United States Supreme Court, United States Court of Appeals for the Fifth Circuit, United States District Court for the Southern District of Texas, United States Court of Federal Claims, and United States Court of Appeals for the Federal Circuit.
-She has also represented clients in employment and labor lawsuits outside the state of Texas including California, Louisiana and New Jersey.
+She has also represented clients in employment and labor lawsuits outside the state of Texas, including California, Louisiana, and New Jersey.

 She has also briefed for review legal issues presented to the U.S. Supreme Court.
-She has also drafted legal memorandum as a law clerk of U.S. Magistrate Judge Henry Jones for the Eastern District of Arkansas.
+She has also drafted legal memorandum as a U.S. Magistrate Judge Henry Jones law clerk for the Eastern District of Arkansas.

 She is a member of the National Employment Lawyers Association, the Texas Employment Lawyers Association, and the Labor and Employment and Real Estate sections of the State Bar of Texas.
 She is legal counsel and a member of the Board of Directors of two 501(c)(3) non-profit Christian Evangelism and Missions organizations.

-She serves as a coordinator in the Missions Ministry of her church.
+She is an active member of the Missions and Evangelism ministries at her church.
 She has performed foreign missionary work in Africa and other countries and plans to devote more time to foreign missionary work in the future.

-Ms. Plante-Northington has been a panel speaker or presenter for various community and government based agencies and organizations including the U.S. Equal Employment Opportunity Commission and Government Procurement Connections.
+Ms. Plante has been a panel speaker or presenter for various community and government based agencies and organizations, including the U.S. Equal Employment Opportunity Commission and Government Procurement Connections.
 She has also given several pro bono seminars for employees and union members on employee rights.